 Pro Tip: Look out for the Dot Pop art of Philip Tsiaras that adorns the walls.
 This international Greek artist lives and works in New York City and has more than 80 one-person exhibitions.
 Images range from the Parthenon and Marilyn Monroe to famous Greeks such as singer Maria Callas and Jackie Onassis.

-Rates range from 52 to 78 euros per night depending on season and room or suite.
-See their website.
+Rates range from 99 to 130 euros depending on season and room/suite.
+See IVIS 4’s site for more information.

 3. 18 Micon Street